Lurker00/DX200-USB-Audio-Release/README.md

 * ***Disable Google services*** disables both Google services and Play Market, and eliminates their background activity.
 It backs up your Google account information, and restores it when this option is turned off.
 * ***Disable media scanner*** stops the media scanner, which scans all your files time to time.
 Turning this option off forces media re-scan, which is useful when you have added or deleted some files, and want to access them via MTP.
 * ***Disable system logs*** - turn this option off only if you need to collect system logs for investigation.
 Disabled by default, because it eliminates a lot of background work.
 * ***Collect system logs*** - push this button to collect system logs, e.g. to send to me for investigation.
-It creates files on the internal storage with names `syslogs0.tgz`, `syslogs1.tgz` etc. up to 5 in total, and syslogs0.tgz is always the most recent collection.
+It creates files on the internal storage with names `syslogs0.tgz`, `syslogs1.tgz` etc. up to 5 in total, and `syslogs0.tgz` is always the most recent collection.
+* ***Grant SD card write access to all apps*** - Android in DX200 has broken the standard way to let the user grant write access to apps.
+This button grants it to all at once.
+If you have updated an app that needs write access, you have to push this buton again.

 ## Indicator color
 The circle in the bottom right corner of the applciation icon in the notification bar reflects the current state: